 Access points and range extenders are both used to increase Wi-Fi coverage, but they are not positioned the same way, nor do they provide the same performance and support the same number of users.

-Access points are all around better for businesses since they can provide much higher performance and support more than 200 users/devices each.
+Access points are all around better than extenders since they can provide much higher performance and support more than 200 users/devices each.
 Range extenders are typically used in homes and provide a boost in signal, but sacrifices overall Wi-Fi performance and supports no more than 10-15 users/devices.

 Access points allow you to scale your business up or down at any time.
 Newer access points can also be powered through an Ethernet connection making a separate power outlet unnecessary.